The Gold-Bug: Adaptations

 The story proved popular enough in its day that a stage version opened on August 8, 1843.
 The production was put together by Silas S. Steele and was performed at the American Theatre in Philadelphia.
 The editor of the Philadelphia newspaper The Spirit of the Times said that the performance "dragged, and was rather tedious.
 The frame work was well enough, but wanted filling up".

 In film and television, an adaptation of the work appeared on Your Favorite Story on February 1, 1953 (Season 1, Episode 4).
 It was directed by Robert Florey with the teleplay written by Robert Libott.
 A later adaptation of the work appeared on ABC Weekend Special on February 2, 1980 (Season 3, Episode 7).
 This version was directed by Robert Fuest with the teleplay written by Edward Pomerantz.
 A Spanish feature film adaptation of the work appeared in 1983 under the title En busca del dragón dorado.
 It was written and directed by Jesús Franco using the alias "James P. Johnson".

-"The Gold Bug" episode on the 1980 ABC Weekend Special series starred Roberts Blossom as Legrand, Geoffrey Holder as Jupiter, and Anthony Michael Hall.
+"The Gold-Bug" episode on the 1980 ABC Weekend Special series starred Roberts Blossom as Legrand, Geoffrey Holder as Jupiter, and Anthony Michael Hall.
 It won three Daytime Emmy Awards: 1) Outstanding Children's Anthology/Dramatic Programming, Linda Gottlieb (executive producer), Doro Bachrach (producer); 2) Outstanding Individual Achievement in Children's Programming, Steve Atha (makeup and hair designer); and, 3) Outstanding Individual Achievement in Children's Programming, Alex Thomson (cinematographer).
 It was a co-production of Learning Corporation of America.

 In 2001, Gregory Evans adapted the story for a BBC Radio drama.
 Directed by Ned Chaillet, it told the story from Jupiter's point of view and presented him as the protagonist; he was played by Rhashan Stone.
 John Sharian played Legrand.

+In 2023, "The Gold Bug" was loosely adapted for the sixth episode of the Netflix mini-series The Fall of the House of Usher.